developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/settings/index.md

 ## Mass Deployment

 Once DataWedge is set up and configured as desired on a device, settings can be saved to a file and distributed to other devices either manually or using a Mobile Device Management (MDM) system.
 DataWedge 6.5 improves compatibility of exported Profiles.
 Profiles created with DataWedge 6.5 will work on any Zebra device model running DataWedge 6.5 or higher.
+See [Export a Profile](#exportaprofile) for more information.

 ### Export a Config
 Once DataWedge is set up and configured as desired on a device, its settings file can be exported, distributed to other devices, imported and activated automatically (or imported manually, as above).

-**To Export a DataWedge config file**:
+**To Export a DataWedge Config file**:

 &#49;.
 From the DataWedge Settings panel, **tap Export** as highlighted below.
 A screen appears similar to the one in Step 2.
 <img style="height:350px" src="datawedge_export_config.png"/>